lenaMK/doc/conf/ICC2025_theMatterOfMaps.md

 - the map propped up to a table’s height
 - is accompanied by a computer and a second screen, displaying respectively the source code and a digital version of the map
--  Participants are invited (with my help) to
+-  Participants are invited to
   - add “to the count” in the code,
   - search for the new artwork that appeared on the digital map,
   - and place a new needle on the equivalent location of the physical map.